The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

 Inside Nonnahús

-Nonni was then invited to Iceland in 1930 on the occasion of the 1000th anniversary of the Commonwealth held at Þingvellir, but the Vikings established a parliament in 930 at Þingvellir.
+Nonni was then invited to Iceland in 1930 for the 1000th anniversary of the Commonwealth held at Þingvellir, but the Vikings established a parliament in 930 at Þingvellir.

-During his Iceland visit in 1930, Nonni was made an Honorary Citizen of Akureyri, a well-deserved title.
+During his 1930 visit to Iceland, Nonni was made an Honorary Citizen of Akureyri, a well-deserved title.

-The museum is so lovely as it is like you have come to visit Nonni in his home as the rooms are preserved as they were when he lived there.
+The Nonnahús museum is so lovely, as it is like you have come to visit Nonni in his home, as the rooms are preserved as they were when he lived there.

 Nonnahús, old toys in the garden

-In the garden by Nonnahús, you will see old Icelandic toys, which consisted of sheep bones and horns and sticks and stones.
-Nonni and his brother Manni would have played with such toys.
-Times have changed, eh?
+In the garden by Nonnahús, you will see old Icelandic toys, which consisted of sheep bones and horns, sticks, and stones.

-The Zontaclub ran the Nonnahús museum for 50 years - or from 1957-2007.
-Anna S. Snorradóttir was one of the founders of the first Zontaclub.
-She wanted to make a museum at Nonnahús, which had become very run down.
+The Zonta club ran the Nonnahús museum for 50 years, from 1957 to 2007.
+Anna S. Snorradóttir was one of the founders of the first Zonta club.

 Old children's toys in the garden by Nonnahús house

-She went to the owners of the house and told them about her plans, that she wanted to buy the house and turn it into a museum, but that she had got no money.
+She went to the house owners and told them about her plans: she wanted to buy the house and turn it into a museum, but she had no money.

-The owners of the house donated their house to the Zontaclub, how generous is that :)
+The owners of the house donated their house to the Zonta Club.
+What a lovely gesture.

 The Statue of Nonni